Barnum Island, New York: Demographics

 There were 958 households, out of which 58.9% were married couples living together, 11.1% had a female householder with no spouse present, and 28.0% had a male householder with no spouse present.

 In the CDP, the population was spread out, with 6.2% under the age of 5, 18.0% under the age of 18, 82.0% was 18 years or older and 19.9% who were 65 years of age or older.
 The median age was 47 years.
 For every 100 females, there were 148.2 males.

 The median income for a household in the CDP was $102,955.
 About 7.9% of the population were below the poverty line, including 19.9% of those under age 18 and 3.9% of those age 65 or over.

 Nunley's Ferris wheel

 Nunley's Ferris wheel, formerly located at Nunley's Carousel and Amusement Park on the Baldwin-Freeport, New York border, is now located in Barnum Island, in Baldwin, New York.
 Nassau County purchased Nunley's Carousel in 1995, restored it, and reopened it in 2009 at the Cradle of Aviation Museum in Garden City, New York.
 Other Nunley's rides and games were sold at auction after the park closed in 1995 and are now scattered all over the country.

+Education

+Barnum Island is in Island Park Union Free School District.
+High school students go to Long Beach High School of the Long Beach City School District.

+From circa 1968 to 2008, the Island Park district sent high school students only to West Hempstead High School, operated by the West Hempstead Union Free School District.
+From circa 2008 to 2018, people living in the Island Park district could select between Long Beach and West Hempstead for high school education.
+In 2018 the Island Park school district stopped paying for Island Park residents to have the West Hempstead choice, and this was effective the 2019-2020 school year.